convince-project/model2code/README.md

 `model2code` is a command-line tool that takes a ROS-flavoured SCXML skill model and generates a ROS 2 package from it.

-This README is intentionally user-focused: it explains how to build the tool, run it, and try the tutorial examples.

 ## What it does

 You give `model2code`: